johnzastrow/phpblog/hugo-export/posts/2008-12-04-how-to-set-a-static-ip-in-ubuntu-from-the-shell-2.md

 ---
-title: How to set a static IP in Ubuntu from the shell
+ #  How to set a static IP in Ubuntu from the shell
 categories:
   - Linux